 From March 2nd onward we’ll publish a batch of poems every Tuesday, and our readers will be able to vote on their favorite poems, until we elect the winner.

-20 Responses to “Come Participate in the DWT Poetry Competition”
+20 thoughts on “Come Participate in the DWT Poetry Competition”

 Hi there, I plan to enter this competition.
 But I have a question to the following rule.